freebsd/pkg/external/curl/docs/cmdline-opts/etag-save.md

 # `--etag-save`

 Save an HTTP ETag to the specified file.
 An ETag is a caching related header, usually returned in a response.
+Use this option with a single URL only.

 If no ETag is sent by the server, an empty file is created.

+Starting in curl 8.12.0, using the --create-dirs option can also create missing directory components for the path provided in --etag-save.